-- 1. The installer performs prechecks on the cluster. - 2.
-The installer moves service groups to free nodes for the first phase of the upgrade as is needed.
-Application downtime occurs during the first phase as the installer moves service groups to free nodes for the upgrade.
-The only downtime that is incurred is the normal time required for the service group to fail over. - The installer performs the second phase of the upgrade on all of the nodes in the cluster.
+- 1. The installer performs prechecks on the cluster. - Application downtime occurs during the first phase as the installer moves service groups to free nodes for the upgrade.
+The only downtime that is incurred is the normal time required for the service group to fail over.
+The downtime is limited to the applications that are failed over and not the entire cluster.

+3. The installer performs the second phase of the upgrade on all of the nodes in the cluster.
 The second phase of the upgrade includes downtime of the Veritas Cluster Server (VCS) engine HAD, but does not include application downtime.

-Figure 14-1 illustrates an example of the installer performing a rolling upgrade for three service groups on a two node cluster.
+Figure 19-1 illustrates an example of the installer performing a rolling upgrade for three service groups on a two node cluster.